bentomhall/nih-system/homebrewery/world/player-options.md

 }}
 \page
 ### Eldritch Blast
 The contact with your patron has awoken you to a strange, otherworldly power.
 Unlike conventional spellcasters, you don't learn or cast regular spells naturally, other than cantrips.
 Instead, you primarily shape and throw raw aether, molding it into shapes and aspecting it in various ways.
-This is called an "eldritch blast".
+This is called an "Eldritch Blast".

 At its most basic, as an action on your turn you can shoot a bolt of raw kinetic energy at a creature or object within 90 ft. of you.
 Make a ranged spell attack, using Charisma as the ability score.
 On a hit, the bolt deals 1d12 + your Charisma modifier bludgeoning or piercing (your choice) damage to the target.
 This damage increases by 1d12 at level 5, 11, and 17.
 This counts as casting a cantrip and the damage is magical for the purpose of overcoming resistance or immunity.